 EVENTS AND RESOURCES

-If you would be interested in booking me for a school visit, please do get in touch via the Contacts page.
-The subject matter of the Circus Maximus series - about a young girl who dreams of being a charioteer - fits in well with the Romans topic in the KS2 curriculum and the story is rich in themes of resilience, courage, friendship and being true to yourself.
+The subject matter of the Circus Maximus series - about a young girl who dreams of being a charioteer - fits in well with the Romans topic in the KS2 curriculum and the story is rich in themes of resilience, courage, friendship and being true to yourself - see further down this page for Teaching Resources.

-- A Writing Workshop on the theme of Ancient Rome
+- A Writing Workshop on the theme of Animal-Human Friendships in Fiction (50-70 minutes)

 TESTIMONIALS